Circles in a Forest

 Circles in a Forest is a 1989 South African drama film directed by Regardt van den Bergh and starring Ian Bannen, Brion James and Joe Stewardson.
 The film score was composed by Leonard Rosenman.

-The film is adapted from the novel by Dalene Matthee.
+The film is adapted from the novel by Dalene Matthee by screenwriters Luli Barzman and Fabrice Ziolkowski.

 Plot

 Saul Barnard befriends an elephant as a child, and later goes back to rescue it as a man.